Cumbres & Toltec Scenic Railroad

 RESERVATIONS: Toll Free Reservations and Information: 1-888-CUMBRES (1-888-286-2737)

-OTHER SPECIAL DINNER TRAINS: At 5pm on July 4th and September 5th over Labor Day weekend we will roll out of Chama.
+JULY 4th DINNER TRAINS: At 5pm on July 4th we will roll out of Chama.

 DEPOT LOCATIONS Chama, New Mexico and Antonito Colorado